1. Home>

 Want to explore other verb conjugations?

-Why not check out Criarse – to raise, to bring up or see the complete list of verbs here.
+Why not check out Criarse – to grow (as a person) or see the complete list of verbs here.

 Back to top